Tan Kah Kee: Life

-Tan Kah Kee was born in Xiamen, Fujian Province, in 1874 during the Qing dynasty of China.
+Tan Kah Kee was born in Jimei, Fujian Province, in 1874 during the Qing dynasty of China.
 In 1890, at the age of 16, he travelled to Singapore in the Straits Settlements to help his father, who owned a rice trading business.
 In 1903, after his father's business collapsed, Tan started his own company and built a business empire from rubber plantations, manufacturing, sawmills, canneries, real estate, import and export brokerage, ocean transport and rice trading.
 As he was proficient in Hokkien, he achieved much success doing business in Singapore because Hokkien was the common language of overseas Chinese in Singapore throughout most of the 19th and 20th centuries.
 His business was at its prime from 1912 to 1914 when he was known as the "Henry Ford of the Malayan community".

 Tan had a leading role among the 110 founders of Tao Nan School in Singapore.
 In 1919, he set up The Chinese High School (now Hwa Chong Institution) in Singapore.
 Earlier, in 1918, he established the Jimei Schools (now Jimei University) in Xiamen.
 Tan was also a member of the Anglo-Chinese College Council and had pledged S$100,000 to the proposed Anglo Chinese School College in 1919.
 However, when the proposal was turned down by the Government, he agreed to channel the $30,000 he had given to the Anglo-Chinese School fund for physics and chemistry.
 This helped to complete the Secondary School at Cairnhill in 1928.
 In 1921, he set up Xiamen University and financially supported it until the Nationalist government of the Republic of China took over in 1937.
 In 1920, Tan arranged a marriage between his daughter, Tan Ai Leh, and Lee Kong Chian, his protégé and a businessman.

 Tan was one of the prominent overseas Chinese to provide financial support to China during the Second Sino-Japanese War.
 He organised many relief funds under his name, one of which alone managed to raise ten million Straits dollars in 1937.
 He was also a participant in the Legislative Yuan of the Nationalist government in Chongqing.
 After the Japanese invaded and occupied Malaya and Singapore in 1942, they deemed these contributors "undesirable" and conducted systematic extermination of anti-Japanese elements in Singapore through the Sook Ching Massacre.
 Tan survived because he escaped from Singapore before it fell to the Japanese, and went into hiding in Malang, a town in East Java province, Indonesia.
 He strongly rejected proposals to attempt to negotiate with the Japanese and regarded such attempts as characteristic of a hanjian (a Chinese term for race traitor).
 He also attempted to dissuade Wang Jingwei from such activities.
 He exercised considerable effort against the governor of Fujian Province, Chen Yi, for perceived maladministration.